JaredArrowood/Stocks-Project/README.md

 ## Crieria for Learning Model

-# A Quanitative Analysis to help users pick a stock based on the financials
+### A Quanitative Analysis to help users pick a stock based on the financials:

+- Note: Only works on individual company stocks, not stocks with portfolio holdings in other companies

 1. Total Current Assets / Total Curent Liabilities > 1, means they are able to pay off their short term debt
 2. Operating Income / Total Revenue > .15